Rustin170506/ticdc.slide/slides.md

 to another cluster.
 So some disaster happens, we can just switch our application to use the downstream TiDB cluster.

-And we can store the data in S3 and we can recover the data from S3.
+Also we can store the data in S3 and we can recover the data from S3.

 There are some requirements for this scenario.
-Because we wanna our downstream as an backup.
+Because we wanna our downstream more useful.
+Like we can send some read traffic to the downstream TiDB cluster.
 So we need to make sure the data is consistent.
 There are some levels of consistency.

 The first one is no requirement.
 It means we don't care about the data consistency.
+We just wanna the data as soon as possible.

 The second one is snapshot consistency.
 It means we can make sure the data is consistent at a specific point in time.
 In TiCDC, we have a function called sync-point to support it.
+You can choose a specific timestamp and use TiDB's stale read feature to read the data at that timestamp.

 The third one is eventually consistency.
 It means we can make sure the data is consistent after a period of time.
 In TiCDC, we have a function called redo log to support it.
+After the disaster happens, we can just replay the redo log to the downstream TiDB cluster.

 In this scenario, we need to focus on two performance indicators.
 The first one is RPO(recovery point objective).
 It means how long we tolerate the data loss.
 In most cases, we can guarantee the RPO is less than 10 seconds.
+It means at most 10 seconds of data loss.

 The second one is RTO(recovery time objective.)
 It means how long we can recover the cluster to the normal state.
 In most cases, we can recover the cluster to the normal state in 5 minutes.